← Back to Blog

 Phase 3: Build a Running Research Document

 The workflow that separates thorough researchers from hasty ones is maintaining a living document as you go.
-Use Notion AI or a simple text file — the tool matters less than the habit.
+Use Notion or a simple text file — the tool matters less than the habit.
 After processing each source with Claude, add three things to your doc: the key finding, your confidence in it (low/medium/high), and any follow-up questions it raised.

 At the end of each research session, paste your notes into Claude with this prompt: